Refik Resmja: Club career

 Resmja joined 17 Nëntori Tirana in 1946 where he was just 15 years old as a goalkeeper.
 He made his competitive debut on 28 February 1948 as a goalkeeper against Vllaznia Shkodër.
 His debut came as a result of goalkeeper Giacomo Poselli not appearing in the match and the staff selected Resmja to replace him.
 After beginning his career initially as a goalkeeper, Resmja was later converted into a forward.
 This happened during a training session with his teammate where Resmja preferred to play as a forward, surprising everyone with his moves, which eventually made him left the position as goalkeeper.
 He played with Tirana until October 1950.

 On 20 October 1950, he was forced to join military by communist regime and eventually signed with the army team Partizani Tirana where he played until the end of his career.
 In the 1951 Albanian Superliga, Resmja recorded an astonishing 59 goals in just 23 matches, averaging 2,57 goals per match, the highest ratio in history of football.
 He also scored 10 hat-tricks, setting the record for most hat-tricks scored in the history of Albanian Superliga, a record which still stands.
 Resmja also become the only player in the history of Albanian football to score six and seven goals in one match; the striker reached the feat in the matches versus Puna Berat (14–0), Puna Fier (11–0), Spartaku Qyteti Stalin (9–0) and Puna Gjirokastër (8–0).

-His 59 goals ranked him the sixth player with most goals scored in a season, standing behind Archie Stark (70), Ferenc Deák (66), Gyula Zsengellér (65), Dixie Dean (63) and Jimmy McGrory (62).
 Despite scoring this much, Resmja's goals were not enough to secure Partizani the title which was won by fellow capital club Dinamo Tirana.
 Resmja also played a match as a loanee for his first club 17 Nëntori Tirana in May 1951, a friendly against a Selection of Hungarians Unions.
 He scored in this match, marking thus his first goal against a foreign team.